-- The needs of these patients had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Saturday morning clinics were available, in addition to a walk-in clinic one day per week.
-Online services and telephone consultations were also available. - The practice was proactive in offering a full range of health promotion and screening that reflected the needs for this age group.
+- The needs of these patients had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Saturday morning clinics were available, in addition to online services and telephone consultations. - The practice was proactive in offering a full range of health promotion and screening that reflected the needs for this age group.
 For example, early detection of cardio-vascular disease for patients aged 40 and above, and health checks for patients between the ages of 40 and 75 who had not seen a GP in the last three years.